-The greedy vertex cover algorithm achieves $2$-approximation in the standard insertion-only streaming model for the minimum vertex cover using $\O{n\log n}$ space, because at least one vertex from each matched edge should be in the minimum vertex cover.
-By using that greedy algorithm and exploiting the $2$-almost-smoothness of the minimum vertex cover size we deduce from Theorem \ref{thm:Almost-Smooth}, an $\left(8+\eps\right)$-approximation algorithm for reporting a minimum vertex cover in the sliding-window model with $\O{\eps^{-1}n\log^{2}n}$ space, matching the result of \cite{Otniel16}.
+The greedy vertex cover algorithm achieves $2$-approximation in the standard insertion-only streaming model for the minimum vertex cover using $\O{n\log n}$ space, because at least one vertex from each matched edge must be in the minimum vertex cover.
+By using this greedy algorithm and the $2$-almost-smoothness of the minimum vertex cover size, we can deduce from the variant of Theorem \ref{thm:Almost-Smooth} discussed in Remark \ref{rem:feasible_solution_algorithm}, an $\left(8+\eps\right)$-approximation algorithm for reporting a minimum vertex cover in the sliding-window model with $\O{\eps^{-1}n\log^{2}n}$ space, matching the result of \cite{Otniel16}.

-We can do slightly better by using the algorithm of Crouch et al. \cite{Crouch2013}, which is a $\left(3+\eps\right)$-approximation to the maximum-matching, with the same space complexity.
+We can improve the approximation ratio by using the algorithm of Crouch et al. \cite{Crouch2013}, which achieves $\left(3+\eps\right)$-approximation to maximum-matching, using the same space complexity.
 Their algorithm maintains a greedy matching in various buckets, such that the difference between adjacent buckets is not too large.
 Specifically, for any adjacent buckets $B_{i}$ and $B_{i+1}$ it holds that $2\widehat{m}\left(B_{i+1}\right)\ge\left(1-\eps\right)\widehat{m}\left(B_{i}\right)$.
-With an easy modification to their algorithm, outputting the greedy matching on the bucket $B_{1}$ instead of the bucket $B_{2}$, it holds that $V\left(\widehat{M}\left(B_{1}\right)\right)$ is a vertex cover (of $B_{1}\supseteq W$) at most $\left(6+\eps\right)$-factor larger than the minimum vertex cover on the active window $W$.
-Note that the algorithm of \cite{Crouch2013}, and the algorithm of \cite{Otniel16} is essentially the same.
-The only difference is that \cite{Otniel16} storing the vertices instead of the edges, which is what \cite{Crouch2013} do.
+By an easy modification to their algorithm, just outputting the greedy matching on the bucket $B_{1}$ instead of the bucket $B_{2}$, it holds that $V\left(\widehat{M}\left(B_{1}\right)\right)$ is a vertex cover (of $B_{1}\supseteq W$) at most $\left(6+\eps\right)$-factor larger than the minimum vertex cover on the active window $W$.
+Note that the algorithm of \cite{Crouch2013} and the algorithm of \cite{Otniel16} are essentially the same, the only difference is that \cite{Otniel16} stores the vertices instead of the edges.